n8n-io/n8n-docs/docs/integrations/index.md

 ## Community nodes

 In addition to using the built-in nodes, you can also install community-built nodes.
 Refer to [Community nodes](/integrations/community-nodes/) for more information.

+## Credential-only nodes

+--8<-- "_snippets/integrations/credential-only-intro.md"

+## Generic integrations

+If you need to connect to a service where n8n doesn't have a node, or a credential-only node, you can still use the [HTTP Request](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) node.
+Refer to the node page for details on how to set up authentication and create your API call.

 ## Where to go next